The Morse index theorem for mechanical systems with reflections: Introduction

 A simple invocation of the usual proof of the index theorem \emph{mutatis mutandis} does not suffice to deal with the case of reflected paths.
 To begin with, the spaces of allowable paths and variations must be rather carefully set up: we must enforce compatibility conditions at the reflection times (as well as at times of transmission across $Y$), and this of course affects the space of allowable variation vector fields.
 The Jacobi fields, in turn, must satisfy interesting geometric compatibility conditions at the moment of reflection (involving the second fundamental form of the hypersurface), and much of our work here has been to tell the story of reflected Jacobi fields; the final proof of the index theorem is straightforward once the tools to deal with the Jacobi fields are in place.

 Some results in this direction do appear in the existing literature, but not in the generality that we seek here.
 In particular, there are a number of treatments describing Jacobi fields for reflected geodesics by considering the first variation of a family of broken trajectories reflecting at the boundary according to Snell's law \cite{KaZh:03,Wo:07,ZhLi:07,IlSa:16,Ko:18}.
 However, we have not been able to find analysis of the second variation, nor a proof of the index theorem (neither for periodic nor fixed boundary conditions).
 It has also proved impossible to find an account of the reflection conditions in the presence of a potential.
 Additionally, Morse's ``order of concavity'' arising in the periodic variational problem moreover makes a somewhat obscure appearance in \cite{Mo:32}, and is not easily suited to physical interpretation in the mechanical context; the version here is not one we have seen in the literature.
+The addition formula of Theorem~\ref{thm:addition} is an essential ingredient in analyzing the Maslov factor in stationary phase expansions when composing the Schr\"odinger propagator with itself.
+We have been unable to find a version of this in the existing literature even in the classical setting with smooth coefficients; we thus include it here as a classical dynamics theorem of potentially independent interest.

 This paper is thus intended to provide a thorough and, we hope, readable account of the generalization of the classic theory of Jacobi fields and Morse indices to the general setting of mechanical systems with reflections.